Ong Teng Koon

 Ong Teng Koon (born 13 January 1977) is a Singaporean businessman and former politician.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for the Woodgrove division of Sembawang Group Representation Constituency (GRC) between 2011 and 2015 and the same division in Marsiling–Yew Tee GRC between 2015 and 2020.
+As a businessman, he worked at Goldman Sachs and Deutsche Bank before being elected to Parliament.

 Education

 Ong attended Ai Tong Primary School and received his secondary education from Raffles Institution (RI) before attending the now-defunct Raffles Junior College (RJC).
 In 2001, he graduated from the London School of Economics with a first-class honours degree in economics; he then studied for a master's degree in finance from Princeton University in 2003.

 Career

 Ong is a businessman.
-He worked as a commodities trader at Goldman Sachs from 2003 to 2008 and at Deutsche Bank in 2009.
+He worked as a commodities trader at Goldman Sachs in Chicago and Tokyo from 2003 to 2008 and at Deutsche Bank in 2009.
+He returned to Singapore in 2009.
 As of March 2015, he had been a commodities trader at Morgan Stanley since 2009.

+In 2014, Ong became the third vice-president of the Singapore Wushu Dragon and Lion Dance Federation.
+In 2024, he was reported to be the managing director for Singaporean energy corporation SP PowerInterconnect.